brewster-mackenzie/ikew/recipes/banana-cupcakes.md

 # Banana cupcakes

 A recipe for banana cupcakes.
 I used this recipe for Scrunch's 1st birthday in 2024.
 Serve with icing as per the original recipe or use a topping of your choice.
-I used my favourite [[20250223100133]].
+I used my favourite [[cream-cheese-frosting]].

 ## Ingredients